 There is no cure for facial psoriasis, but satisfactory control of the disease is possible for most patients using topical therapy.
 General skin care may include:

-Mild to moderate- potency topical steroids reduce inflammation and relieve itching.
+Mild or moderate strength topical steroids reduce inflammation and relieve itching.
 Side effects of corticosteroids restrict the potency and duration of use on the face.
 These include:

 Hydrocortisone is generally safe.
 More potent topical steroids are best used on the face for only a few days each month.

-Sun exposure or prescribed phototherapy is often very helpful for facial psoriasis.
+Sun exposure or prescribed phototherapy is often helpful for facial psoriasis.

 Severe facial psoriasis sometimes warrants treatment with tablets or injections such as methotrexate, ciclosporin, acitretin or biologic agents.
 Patients should be under the care of an experienced dermatologist and should be carefully monitored.

 Facial psoriasis tends to persist, although its severity may vary with season, stress and other factors.
 It may be a marker of more severe disease with early onset, long duration and more extensive plaques.